kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-19-17-29-ushering-in-the-sub-agent-era-with-gpt-5-4-mini-and-nano.md

 ### The Rise of Sub-Agents and the "Sub-Agent Era"

 For years, the emphasis in LLM development has been on creating larger, more powerful models.
 However, a new trend is emerging: the development of smaller, faster, and cheaper models designed specifically to function as "sub-agents."
-Companies like Google with Gemini 3.1 Flash and Cloud Code are heavily investing in this area.
+Companies like Google with Gemini 3.1 Flash and Claude Code are heavily investing in this area.
 This shift is driven by the need for intelligent, specialized units that can handle specific tasks efficiently without overwhelming the main LLM.

 #### Why Sub-Agents Matter